Eddie Lau and Hugh Davies discuss the different depictions of Hong Kong in video games

 Hong Kong is disproportionately represented in the world of video games.
-In fact, the blog Hong Kong in Video Games lists more than 180 examples of games set in the city.
-The blog's creator is video game fan and software engineer Eddie Lau, who grew up in Hong Kong and currently works in the United States.
+The blog Hong Kong in Video Games lists over 180 examples of games set in the city.
+The blog’s creator is video game fan and software engineer Eddie Lau, who grew up in Hong Kong and currently works in the United States.
 Here, he chats with Australia-based media researcher, artist, and M+ / Hong Kong Design Trust Fellow Hugh Davies about their shared passion for Hong Kong’s depiction in video games and the rich visual character these playful experiences contain.

 Hugh Davies: You’ve been blogging about Hong Kong in video games since 2015.
 How did you decide upon this personal research project?

 Eddie Lau: As a teenager, I spent quite some time playing video games and following related news and reviews.
 I even imagined being a video game magazine editor one day!
-Then, around summer 2015, I saw some articles discussing Hong Kong in video games.
+Then, around the summer of 2015, I saw some articles discussing Hong Kong in video games.
 I felt qualified to expand on this theme by highlighting the actual history and culture of the city and how it informs the games.
-So, I decided to start the blog as a way to diversify my career and draw public attention to the city.
-It’s become quite educational and fun for both me and the readers.
-What about you, how did you start to research this subject?
+So, I decided to start the blog to diversify my career and draw public attention to the city.
+It’s become quite educational and fun for both the readers and me.
+What about you?
+How did you start to research this subject?

-First, Hong Kong has developed a really unique visual culture over the past 150 years, and many of its features are adaptable to video games.
+First, Hong Kong has developed a unique visual culture over the past 150 years, and many of its features are adaptable to video games.
 I’m not just talking about the stunning metropolitan landscapes, the colourful advertising, the myriad skyscrapers, and the spectacular Victoria Harbour views.
-The city has also managed to preserve many aspects of traditional Chinese culture, like feng shui and myths, while simultaneously coming up with its own characteristic local landmarks, such as the enigmatic Kowloon Walled City and the legendary Kai Tak Airport.
-The local movie industry has heavily influenced video games as well, with kung fu, action adventure, and triad movies.
-When game designers take elements from these genres, they in turn evoke characters and locations intrinsically associated with the city.
+The city has also managed to preserve many aspects of traditional Chinese culture, like feng shui and myths, while simultaneously coming up with its characteristic local landmarks, such as the enigmatic Kowloon Walled City and the legendary Kai Tak Airport.
+The local movie industry has also heavily influenced video games with kung fu, action-adventure, and triad movies.
+When game designers take elements from these genres, they evoke characters and locations intrinsically associated with the city.

-Hugh: I see this in the game Cage (2018) set in Kowloon Walled City.
-In an effort to reclaim the city from occidental representations, the local Hong Kong developers interviewed former residents and collected hand-drawn maps to rebuild it accurately and respectfully in the game space.
+Hugh: I see this in the game Cage (2018), set in Kowloon Walled City.
+To reclaim the city from occidental representations, the local Hong Kong developers interviewed former residents and collected hand-drawn maps to rebuild it accurately and respectfully in the game space.
 A similarly authentic Kowloon is evoked in the game Oblige (2017).
-Both games have successfully drawn on local knowledge and history to recreate intimate and domestic spaces.
+Both games successfully draw on local knowledge and history to recreate intimate and domestic spaces.

 Are there any other games that you think really capture the mood or landscape of Hong Kong?